 Exploring the Settlement – Be sure to take some time to walk around and see what life is like in this small community.
-During my time walking around the town there were two baby lambs that took a special interest in me, and every time I walked along the main road they would run after me following me until they lost sight home their home before they turned around.
+During my time walking around the town, there were two baby lambs that took a special interest in me, and every time I walked along the main road, they would run after me, following me until they lost sight of their home before they turned around.

 Carcass Island (2 Nights)

 Carcass Island was our first taste of Falklands wildlife.
-Just steps from the lodge and we were on the rocky beach teeming with wildlife.
-Named for the HMS Carcass, the island is a favorite among wildlife enthusiasts and it’s also a great jumping off point to explore the Jason Islands as well as Westpoint Island.
+Just steps from the lodge, we were on the rocky beach teeming with wildlife.
+Named for the HMS Carcass, the island is a favorite among wildlife enthusiasts, and it’s also a great jumping-off point to explore the Jason Islands as well as Westpoint Island.

 Highlights of Carcass Island